new car financing

 Buying a new car is exciting, but don’t rush it — you can save a lot money immediately and in the long run by doing research first.

 For instance, the AAA Auto Buying program is a valuable resource that can help prospective car buyers find the car they want and see what other people have paid for that model vehicle.
-While shopping from AAA’s network of certified dealers, the AAA Auto Buying program can help buyers get a guaranteed price, which has resulted in the average AAA Member saving more than $3,400 on a new vehicle.
+While shopping from AAA’s network of certified dealers, the AAA Auto Buying program can help buyers get a guaranteed price and save on a new or used car.

 Another important step is to look at your financial situation and determine how much you can afford to spend on a new car.
 You should not only consider the car payments, but also the price of gas, preventative maintenance, repairs and more.
 Factor in the value of a trade-in vehicle that you own or any negative equity, which is the money you still owe on a car you previously financed.